By Iman Sadri

 IS : Can you elaborate on your role of Heartland on CBC ?

 Shiva Negar : Heartland is on network TV and Netflix.
 It’s been going on for 12 seasons.
 The 12th season was shot last summer and I am the new character.
 The new girlfriend of one of the regulars.
 I had to learn how to ride a horse.
-I had to learn horseback riding.
 I had to do yoga on a horse.
 I was cast as a city girl who is a Yogi.
 It was all shot in Calgary.

 IS : Can you elaborate on your role for Blood and Treasure ?

 Shiva Negar : I also shot that partially in Montreal last year.
 I was in Canada the entire summer last year, working on these two shows.
 I play the mother of the lead girl from the 90’s.
 My character comes as a flashback.
-There a lot of flashbacks in the show.
 I am basically the same blood line as Cleopatra.
 Which is funny because I want to play Cleopatra.
 The show got picked up for a second season.
 The scene I posted on Instagram, I shot that in Morocco.

 IS : That’s interesting, because my next question is if you could play a biopic of a historical figure or notable individual alive or no longer alive – who would you play and why ?